ron-wolf/fastcat/README.md

 ### Documentation

-Manpages for `ac` are available in releases and they can be installed by the build system as well. `ac` also has [tldr](https://hackage.haskell.org/package/tldr) available.
+Manpages for `ac` are available with each release.
+You can also install them with the build system. `ac` also has [tldr](https://hackage.haskell.org/package/tldr) available.